 By Dan Levine and Poornima Gupta

-U.S. District Judge Lucy Koh on Monday spent several hours examining jurors about their backgrounds and biases, as the companies began the trial after more than a year of pretrial jousting.
-Opening statements by the lawyers are expected to begin on Tuesday.
+U.S. District Judge Lucy Koh spent several hours examining jurors about their backgrounds and biases, as the companies began the trial after more than a year of pretrial jousting, with billions of dollars in the balance.
+That process was still ongoing Monday afternoon, and opening statements by the lawyers are expected to begin on Tuesday.

 Apple and Samsung, the world's largest consumer electronics corporations, are waging legal war around the world, accusing each other of patent violations as they vie for supremacy in a fast-growing market for mobile devices.